antislice/github2github/README.md

 ````
 *If your label has spaces remember to enclose it in quotes: `"my space label"`.*

+Finer points:
+* If you want to move all the open issues, just leave off the label.
+The API correctly interprets it.
+* As per the API docs, you should also be able to specify multiple labels if they're passed as a single comma-seperated string. (not tested)

 #### What it does
 * Adds each issue labeled with `search-label` to the target repo, and adds a line at the bottom of the issue description about who originally filed it in the source repo
 * If an issue has a label or milestone that doesn't exist in the target repo, that label or milestone is created in the target repo (*except* for `search-label`)
 * All comments are moved over (in order) with a note about who originally made the comment
-* The original issue is closed in the source repo with a comment indicating it was moved to the target repo
+* The original issue is closed in the source repo with a comment indicating it was moved to the target repo (if you don't want it closed, use the `--leave-open` flag)

 See [this issue](https://github.com/codeforamerica/nola-2016-fellows/issues/61) for an example issue that was moved.